Click here to view the Messiah University events calendar.

 - Employee lounges

-That the College keeps its main entrance lobbies clear of free-standing signage displayed on easels.
-In recent years, individual campus programs often place their own easels and signage directly up against the College’s marquee cases, which detract from the featured institutional content.
+That the University keeps its main entrance lobbies clear of free-standing signage displayed on easels.
+In recent years, individual campus programs often place their own easels and signage directly up against the University’s marquee cases, which detract from the featured institutional content.
 This style of signage also frequently ends up unsafely blocking main throughways, being stolen, or being knocked over.

 - Event sponsors will be able to display a marquee on an easel or table display, if code allows, on site on the day of their event for directional or welcoming purposes.
 Conference Services will still lend easels out for this purpose.
 However, it is the event sponsor’s responsibility to remove the marquee immediately following the event and return the easel to Conference Services.

-- The Ticket Office may continue its practice of using a marquee and easel directly outside its location to promote events of its choice.
+- The Box Office may continue its practice of using a marquee and easel directly outside its location to promote events of its choice.

 - Additional exceptions as given by the Vice President for Operations